25 Cute and Colorful Eric Carle Crafts for Kids

 You can describe a cricket in many ways, but no one would call it quiet!
 Yet, Eric Carle’s The Very Quiet Cricket is rather different – he doesn’t have a chirp!
 Let kids talk about why this may be and how it affects the cricket, while they work on this paper plate cricket craft from Glued to My Crafts.

 We often nag kids about having good manners, but no one can send the message across quite so effectively as Eric Carle, in The Grouchy Ladybug!
-Buggy and Buddy has an interesting ladybug craft that isn’t just fun to make, but talks about feelings too.
+Oh Creative Day has an interesting ladybug craft that isn’t just fun to make, but talks about feelings too.

 The Very Lonely Firefly is a book that will take on a whole new aspect when read in the dark!
 But that doesn’t mean that bright daylight is a problem – the folks at I Heart Arts n Crafts use tissue paper, card stock and contact paper to make a firefly suncatcher that glows – in the sun!